AI Glossary

 Data

-It is the raw information, like facts, numbers, measurements, etc., that AI systems use to learn, make predictions, and perform tasks.
+Raw facts, numbers, or measurements that AI systems use to learn, make predictions, and perform tasks.

 Data Augmentation